psingh-code/Induction-Programme-/README.md

 With the blessings of Sri Guru Granth Sahib Ji, my parents, my grandmother and best wishes from my friends and sibling, I left my home, boarded an auto and reached the front gate of the college in under 5 mins.
 Well I live just around a km away from the institute so travel was a breeze for me.
 I met my school friend there and headed inside.
 Upon reaching the Gurudwara Sahib we both were in awe at what we saw.
 The Gurudwara Sahib's shape was peculiar, which we later came to know was designed like a SHIP.
 This is to illustrate the line " Guru Nanak Naam Jahaz Hai, Chadai So Utre Paar".
 ![photo_2025-08-07_22-53-23](https://github.com/user-attachments/assets/e1d32c9b-ca0b-46fb-8684-f6cab821fbde)

-We did Japji Sahib Paath there, listened to the melodious kirtan by the Raagi Jatha, and payed attention to the teachings given by the Granthi Sahib.
+We did Japji Sahib Paath there, listened to the melodious and soulful kirtan by the Raagi Jatha, and payed attention to the teachings given by the Granthi Sahib.
 Then we had Langar and walked over to the auditorium where upon receiving our kits, sat separately with our respective branches.

 Through the words of addressal by the Principal Sir, we came to know about the esteemed legacy of the college and how lucky we were to have joined during the ongoing Platinum Jubilee year.
 Then we were introduced to Ex.
 Prof Singh, whose words were filled with wisdom and the experience of a lifetime.
 He asked us to always keep in mind the name the college is based on  -  Sri Guru Nanak Dev Ji, and I will do so.